Communications Act of 1934: History

 Communications technology was determined to be an interstate good.
 President Franklin Roosevelt, along with lobbyists and state regulators, wanted communications technology, both wired and wireless, to be monitored in a similar way and influenced Congress to pass the Communications Act of 1934.
 The goal was to have telephone and broadcasting regulated with the same jurisdiction in a way similar to that in which the ICC regulates the railways and interstate commerce.
 The act did not, however, allow for price regulation through the FCC due to strong lobbying efforts from the National Association of Regulatory Utility Commissioners (NARUC).

-Currently there are some challenges and proposed changes to the Act.
+Currently there are some challenges and proposed changes to the act.
 The company CellAntenna unsuccessfully sued the FCC, claiming the Homeland Security Act of 2002 did override the Communications Act of 1934.

-As the law stands today, the 1934 Communications Act prohibits local and state law enforcement from using jamming devices to thwart criminal and terrorist acts.
+The 1934 Communications Act prohibits local and state law enforcement from using jamming devices to thwart criminal and terrorist acts.
 CellAntenna lost its case, but as a response have supported legislation (The Safe Prisons Communications Act) sponsored by Senator Kay Bailey Hutchison and Representative Kevin Brady, attempting to amend the Communications Act of 1934.
 The bill was left in committee in the House.

 There has been public debate about the need for an Internet kill switch, defined in a proposed Protecting Cyberspace as a National Asset Act.
-This act removes the powers established in the 19 Act and gives the President the authority to stop the Internet in case of a cyber attack.
+This act removes the powers established in the 1934 Act and gives the President the authority to stop the Internet in case of a cyber attack.

-The Act also includes a Ban on foreign individuals, governments, and corporations from owning more than 20% of the capital stock of a broadcast, common carrier, or radio stations.
+The act forbids foreign individuals, governments, and corporations owning more than 20% of the capital stock of a broadcast, common carrier, or radio station.
 In 2013 the FCC relaxed these rules.